BagheriReza/AWS-SecurityHub/SecurityHub-Multiaccount-UpdateControls/README.md

 **Example 3- Disabling Controls in all regions except one region:**

-It is required to select ALL as regions argument and and new argument for exception. rest of process is same as example 1.
+It is required to select ALL as regions argument and add a new regions-exception argument. rest of the process is the same as example 1. regions-exception is an optional argument.

 ```
 $ python SH-UpdateControls.py \